agusev/mastermind/README.md

 Mastermind is a strategy game where the player has to guess a set of numbers.
 At the start of the game the computer will randomly select a pattern of four different numbers from 0 to 7 for a total of 8 different numbers.
 At the end of each guess, the computer will provide one of the following responses as feedback:
-- The player had guess a correct number
+- The player had guessed a correct number
 - The player had guessed a correct number and its correct location
 - The player’s guess was incorrect